 Steel doors and frames are often specified as a standard product.
 However, design professionals are increasingly putting a new twist on an old classic by modifying them for better aesthetics or performance.
-These are the most common steel door upgrades.
+Steel doors and frames are also available with multiple specialty attributes, such as acoustic and fire-rated, or bullet and blast resistant.

 Click on each for more information and a list of SDI Certified manufacturers.